Alice (restaurant): Recognition

 Ottawa Citizen restaurant critic Peter Hum praised the restaurant for its "refined" and "visually stunning" approach to plant-based cuisine, particularly its extensive use of fermentation.
 He highlighted the dining experience as showcasing Kim’s technical skill and creativity through dishes like fermented rice “butter” candles, intricately plated salads, and umami-rich eggplant preparations.
 Hum lauded Alice as a groundbreaking addition to Ottawa’s dining scene, positioning Kim as a chef of national significance.

 In 2023, while serving as head chef at Alice, Kim won the Canadian Culinary Championships, an annual competition in which chefs from across Canada compete by presenting dishes evaluated by a panel of restaurant critics.
 Kim was unanimously selected as the winner by the judging panel and also received the People's Choice Award, determined by votes from non-judge attendees.

 Canada's 100 Best Restaurants Ranking

 While in business, Alice consistently made Canada's 100 Best Restaurants list, reaching its peak of #31 in its final year of operation.
 It was also the highest ranked restaurant in Ottawa on the list that year.
+According to the publisher of the list, the restaurant would have been placed at #20 in Canada in its 2024 ranking if it did not close a few weeks prior to its reveal.